moguz/seminarPaper/report.md

 Naturally, having little supervision comes with some limitations.
 The example would be asymmetric objects or limited learned deformation space.
 One supporting argument would be that the mean shape can already achieve around 80% of the accuracy of the full model.
 I believe that if multiple images of the same object were available to the model, the predicted 3D shapes would have been more accurate and the learned deformation space would have been more informative.

 Another possible limitation of this model would be having classes with largely varying objects.
 In the CUB dataset, there are only birds.
-Generally, the birds have rather similar structure with minor deformations from each other.
+Generally, the birds have rather similar structures with minor deformations from each other.
 Therefore, the mean bird shape already does a good job and learned deformations are not necessarily large.
 If we consider a case where there is a class "pedestrian" with images of people from all ages with varying poses, the mean shape would have been less informative and learned deformation space would have been larger.
-A more extreme example would be having a class named "mammals" with images including blue whales and people.
+An extreme example would be having a class named "mammals" with images including blue whales and people.

 Despite the limitations, I think this method is an example which shows that it is possible to tackle 3D reconstruction problem with very little supervision, while making reasonable assumptions, and still be able to get good results.